-One of the most important skills that you will need to learn is how to spot the hazards.
+One of the most important skills that you will need to learn is how to spot hazards.
 Hazards are what cause the risks and risks are what can result in workplace injuries, accidents and even ill health.
 You will need to establish the risks within your organisation and find ways to work around them in a safe manner, or find solutions that will eliminate the risks entirely.
 This is why spotting hazards is so essential.

-One of the core elements within the IOSH Managing Safely course content includes learning how to spot the hazards.
-You will also learn how to conduct a risk assessment.
+As mentioned above one of the core elements within the IOSH Managing Safely course is learning how to spot hazards, however you will learn how to conduct a risk assessment.
 The risk assessment will highlight the hazards, describe who is at risk and what the risks are and from there you will describe the safety measures that must be followed in order to keep employees and possibly the public safe from harm.
-Possession of health and safety certificates or in this case the IOSH Managing Safely certificate will prove that the supervisor or manager is able to:
+Possession of the IOSH Managing Safely certificate will prove that you are able to: